 The Mothers' Garden

 The Continue to Love Me Mothers' Garden at Liberty Hall, located on the Orlando Brown House lawn, is a memorial garden that offers community members the opportunity to honor mothers and grandmothers with a flowering plant.
 The garden features annuals and perennials that evoke love and remembrance.
 The sign in the Mothers' Garden features the sentiment Continue to Love Me written in 1810 by a nine-year-old Orlando.
 He wrote this in a letter to his mother, Margaretta Mason Brown, who was visiting family in New York.
+To honor a loved one in 2017, please click here for the brochure.
+Forms must be received by April 28, 2017 to honor someone for Mother's Day.
+A card of recognition and a seed packet will be sent to the honoree by May 14th.
 2016 Mothers' Garden Honorees.

 Euphemia's Butterfly Garden